 If you have any of the factors that put you at risk for endometrial cancer, what can you do?
 The best thing you can do is to lower your risk in areas you can control.
 You can make some general lifestyle changes to reduce your risk:

 Eat a balanced diet and maintain a healthy weight.
 Limit the fat in your diet.
 Eat a moderate amount of a variety of foods.
 Get regular physical activity.
 If you have diabetes or high blood pressure, work with your health care team to manage your condition.
 Your plan may include diet, exercise, and even medication.
 These steps will all help keep your weight within a healthy range.
 Endometrial cancer is up to 3 1/2 times as common in overweight and obese women.
+A major risk factor for endometrial cancer is obesity and metabolic syndrome.

 Consider taking birth control pills.
 Going through pregnancy helps protect you from endometrial cancer.
 So if you don’t plan to have children, you may want to consider taking birth control pills.
 Birth control pills can provide benefits similar to being pregnant.
 Birth control pills that contain both estrogen and progesterone help maintain a healthy balance of these hormones in your uterus.
 Taking combination oral contraceptives is associated with a decreased risk of developing endometrial cancer.
 This decreased risk continues for at least 10 years even after you stop taking birth control pills.